ASeed223/FEB-1/README.md

-Good morning everyone,
+Good morning everyone, just a quick update from me.

-Last Friday, I was able to run the updated Ansible playbook to upgrade Nexus HA to the latest version that was released last week.
-Other than that, I investigated a potential solution for setting up the secret encryption key to remediate the error we saw after the upgrade, since newer versions of Nexus require configuring a Master Encryption Key to encrypt and protect sensitive credentials.
+Yesterday, besides working on a couple of PEGA ZIP deployments to TST3 and DEV3, I mainly focused on updating the IQ scan pipeline to scan the latest branch.
+I’ve completed all the necessary code changes and will be pushing the code to the repo and running some test runs to make sure everything works as expected.

-As for today, it’s pretty much the same — I’ll continue working on that and also start updating the IQ scan pipeline to scan the newer branch for the security team.
+For today, I’ll also be meeting again with Philip, Riley, and Shelly on Philip’s PBI, and continuing to work on the tasks on my board.

 That’s my plan for today.